[QODLink]

 Josh Rushing travels to the epicentre of the country's broken immigration system and asks the questions that are fracturing the nation: What does it mean to be illegal?
 And what does it mean to be American?

-This episode of Fault Lines originally aired in August, 2010.
+This episode of Fault Lines first aired in August 2010.